2004 United States presidential election in New Hampshire: Advertising and visits

-Bush visited the state 6 times, while Kerry visited the state 4 times.
-Each campaign spent between $100,000 to $300,000 each week.
+Bush visited the state six times, while Kerry visited the state four times.
+Each campaign spent between $100,000 and $300,000 each week.

 Analysis

 New Hampshire, historically considered to be a more conservative state compared to the rest of New England, had by the early 2000s become a swing state in presidential elections, having voted for Democrat Bill Clinton twice in the 1990s but narrowly choosing Republican George W. Bush in 2000.
 However the state began heavily trending Democratic after 2000.
 Bush's approval ratings were consistently below 50% in 2004.
-Also, polling in the state consistently showed Kerry leading, and with between 47% to 50% of the vote.
+Also, polling in the state consistently showed Kerry leading, and with between 47% and 50% of the vote.

 On election day, Kerry won with just over 50% of the vote, with a small margin of victory, as expected from the polls.
 Major factors include Bush's lower approval ratings and just 1% who voted for third-party candidates, unlike 2000 when over 4% of the people voted for an independent.
 Kerry won 6 of the 10 counties.
 Most of the counties were won and lost by small margins.
 Kerry's key to victory was winning Cheshire County with over 59%.
 Bush's best performance was in Belknap County, which he won with over 55% and carrying every single town.
 Bush won New Hampshire's 1st congressional district, and Kerry won New Hampshire's 2nd congressional district.
 This was also the first presidential election since 1968 when Coos County would back the losing candidate (thus making Bush the first Republican since 1968 to win the White House without carrying this county), and only the second time since 1892 when that would occur overall.
 This would later be repeated when Donald Trump won the county over Joe Biden in 2020 despite losing the presidential election that year.
 Bush became the first ever Republican to win the White House without carrying Sullivan County.

+Kerry was the first Democrat to win a majority in the state since 1964, as both of Bill Clinton's wins came as pluralities due to the large third party vote cast for Ross Perot.